-After education, all of us trying to become a employee of Best companies.
-Infact, it becomes a dream to be a part of esteemed organizations, who are offering good salaries, excellent perks with good working environment.
+After education, all of us try to become an employee of the Best Companies.
+It has become a dream to be a part of esteemed organizations, that are offering good salaries, excellent perks with good working environment.
 There are so many companies

 It is a member of the NASDAQ-100.
 It was ranked on the Fortune 500 for the first time in 2012.

 Microsoft Corporation is an American multinational corporation headquartered in Redmond, Washington, that develops, manufactures, licenses, supports, and sells computer software, consumer electronics, and personal computers and services.

 Microsoft was founded by Bill Gates and Paul Allen on April 4, 1975, to develop and sell BASIC interpreters for Altair 8800.